 Planning permission for flats

-The flats have no ‘permitted development rights’, so you will need planning permission to change any windows or doors in a flat or maisonette.
+The flats, maisonettes or houses in multiple occupation do not have ‘permitted development rights’ as single dwelling houses, so you will need planning permission to change any windows or doors in a flat or maisonette.

 You don’t need planning permission if you are fitting windows which are identical, like-with-like in terms of pattern, frame width, profile and material.
 However, if the new windows differ in appearance or size to those you are replacing (for instance, different glazing patterns) you may need to apply for planning permission.

-If replacement windows and doors will be made of a different material to the existing (for instance replacing a timber window with a uPVC window), or it will differ in appearance to the existing (for instance replacing a sash window with a casement window or altering the glazing bar pattern), you will need to apply for full planning permission for changes.
+If replacement windows and doors will be made of a different material to the existing (for instance replacing a timber window with a aluminium window), or if they will differ in appearance to the existing windows (for instance replacing a sash window with a casement window or altering the glazing bar pattern), you will need to apply for full planning permission for changes.

 Local policy and interpretation of the rules covering changing windows in flats varies from council to council and you are advised to contact your Local Planning Authority for advice before starting work.

 Be aware it is ultimately the flat owners sole responsibility to find out what planning permissions are required from their local authority.
-In addition, each flat owner needs to obtain written permission from the freeholder and/or the Management Company.
+In addition, if you are a leaseholder, you may first need to get permission from your landlord, freeholder or management company.

 Planning permission for listed buildings